amygdalama/hacker-school-progress/to-dos.md

 ====================
 Completed tasks are marked with [x]
 Incomplete tasks moved to a later date are marked with [-]
-Tasks I quit are marked with []
-(Hey!
-You!
-Deciding not to do things that are no longer intellectually stimulating is okay!)
+Tasks I quit are crossed out.
+Deciding not to do things that are no longer intellectually stimulating is okay!

 02/12/13
 ---------------------